davidamichelson/DIV6700/schedule.md

 *Assignments*

-- *Florilegium IX* is due on Brightspace by 8 AM Central Time.
+- *Florilegium VII* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.
 1. Using one or more of these sources from the Latin middle ages, describe how the Christian or Abrahamic impulse for reform (as seen in earlier sources such as the texts of monasticism or Islam) was adapted and continued in medieval Europe.
 2. Using one or more of these sources from the Latin middle ages, describe how the fusion of imperial power and monotheism found in earlier sources was continued or adapted in medieval Europe.